gabriellob0/lse-diss/reports/drafts/dissertation.typ

 They find localisation at the Standard Metropolitan Statistical Area (SMSA), state, and national levels.
 However, these results depended on how well the three-digit classes proxied endogenous factors.
 This issue led #cite(<RN3>, form: "prose") to use the six-digit classes for matching controls to reassess earlier results.
 They find no evidence of intranational localisation.
 They argued that three-digit controls hid significant intra-class heterogeneity, but #cite(<RN4>, form: "prose") commented that boundaries between six-digit classes were arbitrary. #cite(<RN7>, form: "prose") wrote another reply, but the issue remained unsettled.

 #cite(<RN2>, form: "prose") followed in the spirit of these earlier papers but proposed important methodological advances.
 Its primary contribution was to adapt the localisation test of #cite(<RN28>, form: "prose") for the context of patent citations. #cite(<RN1>, form: "prose") and #cite(<RN3>, form: "prose") used a discrete localisation measure.
 They compared the frequency at which cited and citing patents originated in the same discrete spatial unit (i.e., SMSA, state, and country) to that of cited and control.
-Not only did two patents in neighbouring units have the same impact as those across the country in the final results, also implied that the results were sensitive to the modifiable areal unit problem @RN27.
+Not only did two patents in neighbouring units have the same impact as those across the country in the final results, it also implied that the results were sensitive to the modifiable areal unit problem @RN27.

 In contrast, the #cite(<RN28>, form: "prose") test, which I describe in more detail in #link(<section3>)[Section 3], treats observations as points in continuous space.
-This approach addresses the aforementioned issues and incorporates a richer information set in estimated parameters. #cite(<RN2>, form: "prose") find evidence supporting localisation in 70% of all three-digit classes when using three-digit controls and in a third when using six-digit controls.
+This approach addresses the aforementioned issues and incorporates a richer information set in estimated parameters. #cite(<RN2>, form: "prose") find evidence supporting localisation in 70% of all three-digit classes when using three-digit controls and in a third of all three-digit classes when using six-digit controls.
 Additionally, more than 10% of classes showed dispersion when using six-digit controls.

-The latter point implies that aggregate results might fail to show localisation as the opposing forces would cancel out, which explains the different results in the original papers.
+The latter point implies that results from aggregate spatial units might fail to show localisation as the opposing forces would cancel out, which explains the different results in the original papers.
 However, it does not address the quality of either control.
 To do so, #cite(<RN2>, form: "prose") conducted a sensitivity analysis which generalises the controls to include three and six-digit as limiting cases.
 Their simulations show that most classes will still show localisation unless the matching procedure introduces extremely high selection bias.

 == Developments in patent text analysis

 Although results from #cite(<RN2>, form: "prose") show that the evidence for localisation is robust, developments in patent analysis tools have created an opportunity to re-examine the matching approach.
 Natural language processing (NLP) has progressed incredibly in the past few years, and patents contain rich textual data in their abstracts, claims, and invention descriptions.
 Economists have already begun incorporating textual data sources in research, but only in a limited capacity.
-For an introduction to text data in economics, see #cite(<RN17>, form: "prose").
+For a general review of these cases and an introduction to text data in economics, see #cite(<RN17>, form: "prose").

 #cite(<RN18>, form: "prose") use the Jaccard similarity coefficient, the size of the intersection of words divided by the size of the union of words in two documents, to identify similar patents using their titles and abstracts.
 They found that patents matched with this method were likelier to have the same assignees and inventors, technological classification, and cite one another.
 The results were also validated by a panel of experts, highlighting that the index had weak matching power for patents with little text.
 As an application, they conduct a discrete space version of the matching approach, finding evidence for localisation.

 However, #cite(<RN18>, form: "prose") and other uses of textual data within innovation economics @RN16 @RN29[for example] have focused on simple text-based statistics, far behind the current state-of-the-art.
 Since #cite(<RN31>, form: "prose") introduced the transformer architecture, deep learning has dominated much of the natural language domain.
 A leading use of the architecture has been for contextual embeddings, which are vector representations of the meaning of documents.
 These have since outperformed previous approaches in tasks like clustering, similarity, and information retrieval @RN20, and researchers can easily access pre-trained models through libraries like Sentence Transformers in Python.

 Once we encode a patent's text as an embedding, we can obtain a similarity measure between patents by calculating the vectors' angle (i.e., the cosine).
-More similar patents would have a smaller angle between their encodings, and we can explore the similarity space using nearest neighbours algorithms @RN22[Section 6.4]. #cite(<RN9>, form: "prose") evaluate the performance of embedding models for patent similarity and find that transformer-based models outperform static measures.
+More similar patents would have a smaller angle between their encodings @RN22[Section 6.4], and we can explore the similarity space using nearest neighbours algorithms. #cite(<RN9>, form: "prose") evaluate the performance of embedding models for patent similarity and find that transformer-based models outperform static measures.
 They use patent interferences, the case of distinct inventors submitting nearly identical claims simultaneously, as the benchmark for these tests.

 I use a state-of-the-art contextual embedding model to match control to citing patents.
 However, due to time constraints, I have not fine-tuned the model.
 Despite this limitation, the model I use performs significantly better on benchmarks than the baseline contextual embedding model used by #cite(<RN9>, form: "prose"). #cite(<RN24>, form: "prose") is the only application of contextual embeddings in a matching localisation estimator that I could find.
 However, because it uses a discrete measure of space, it also suffers from spatial aggregation problems.
 They generally find weaker localisation evidence than #cite(<RN1>, form: "prose").